spacemeat/humon/README.md

 Humon respects all the whitespace characters that Unicode specifies, and supports all code points.
 When loading Humon data, you can specify an unknown encoding and Humon will attempt to figure out the encoding automatically, either according to the BOM or, if one is not present, by examining the bit pattern of the token stream.

 To Humon, any code point is either whitespace, language punctuation (which is only ever a single byte), or a word-token character.
 That's all the tokenizer understands.
-You can be strict about Unicode encoding legality (the default), or if you know your data is UTF8 and contains only legal code units, load it fast by skipping lots of checks.
+You can be strict about checking for encoding legality (on by default), or if you know your data is UTF8 and contains only legal code units, turn off strict Unicode and lots of checks are skipped for faster loading.
+Either way, special Unicode code points like continuations are simply considered word characters for keys or values or comments, and Humon doesn't ever check for Unicode's semantic correctness for sequences of code points.

 If this is all Groot to you, just rest assured that Humon can load any text file that any web server, browser, or basic text editor generally produces, regardless of platform / OS.

 **Humon writes UTF8.**
-While Humon can read all the UTFn formats, `Trove::toString`, `Trove::toFile`, and their helper functions can only generate UTF8, with or without BOM as you choose.
+While Humon can read all the normal UTFn formats, `Trove::toString`, `Trove::toFile`, and their helper functions can only generate UTF8, with or without BOM as you choose.

 > Why only UTF8?
 It's the ubiquitous encoding for the web and most Linux and OSX things, and Windows APIs can fully deal with it.
 But mainly, I just don't care enough about supporting these encodings beyond reading.
 Humon transcodes the token stream into UTF8 internally, and slams memory out on a `Trove::to*` call.
 See the manifesto at http://utf8everywhere.org/ to read an opinionated opinion.